cco24/cchen24.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/smstwilio.png">

-Switching from one operating system to another operating system brings an interesting experience, especially if one hasn't used that operating system before.
-But the lack of cross-platform configuration for many services and applications might soil that experience.
+Learning how to navigate through a new operating system and discovering one's favorite aspects about it can be an interesting and exciting experience.
+However, the lack of the cross-platform characteristic in services and applications might dim the thrill of that experience and upset the routine of the new users of an operating system.
+Not being able to use iMessages on my new Windows computer after being used to using it after